evanjarena/Fisher21cm/README.md

 - [Cosmic Visions Fisher repo](https://github.com/radiohep/CVFisher)

 `fisher_analysis.py` - Computes the covariance matrix and creates triangle plots of 2D marginalized error ellipses and 1D marginalized Gaussians.
 Can combine Fisher matrices to compare experiments.

+`fisherS4_pickler.py` Takes the CMBS4 Fisher matrix given in 'fisherS4.txt' and pickeles it.
+This is used in fisher_analysis.py.

 ## Requirements
 - numpy